-And Abimelech called Isaac, and said, Behold, of a surety she is thy wife: and how saidst thou, She ...
+And he said, Is not he rightly named Jacob? for he hath supplanted me these two times: he took away ...
 This passage belongs to the Jacob narratives which demonstrate God's sovereign election overriding human merit and the transformation of a deceiver into Israel, the father of the twelve tribes.
 The Jacob cycle shows how divine purposes advance through flawed individuals whom God graciously transforms.